opentable/octopress/source/_posts/2013-08-16-grunt-plus-vagrant-equals-acceptance-test-heaven.markdown

 All from a single command: `grunt acceptance`

 The price of this magic?
-About 10 lines of bash script, a 6 line Vagrantfile and some Grunt glue.
+About ten lines of Bash script, a six line Vagrantfile and some Grunt glue.

-__Diving in__
+## Diving in ##

 Assuming you've got Vagrant installed, you can create a Vagrantfile in the root of your project, which looks like this: